rails/rails/guides/source/error_reporting.md

 Error Reporting in Rails Applications
 ========================

-This guide introduces ways to manage exceptions occur in Ruby on Rails applications.
+This guide introduces ways to manage exceptions that occur in Ruby on Rails applications.

 After reading this guide, you will know: